Board Positions Opening 2026–2027

 • Are ready to step up and help shape Kaleido’s future

-The six board roles
+The seven board roles

 Each role has a specific focus, but all board members share responsibility for representing the community, shaping the space, and ensuring day-to-day operations.